Pierre Chouteau, Jr. – Merchant and Fur Trader

 Three years later, his wife of 50 years, Emilie, died on August 24, 1862.
 Pierre Chouteau Jr. died in St. Louis, Missouri, two years later, on September 6, 1865.
 They are buried in a mausoleum at the Calvary Cemetery in St. Louis.

 The Pierre Chouteau, Jr., & Company continued until 1864 and was sold in 1865.
-His children inherited an estate of several million.
+His children inherited an estate valued at several million dollars.

 “As a merchant and a man of business for nearly half a century, Chouteau had no equal in the Mississippi Valley.”